ArticleClassifier/ArticleClassifier/README.md

 Virtanen, A., Kanerva, J., Ilo, R., Luoma, J., Luotolahti, J., Salakoski, T., Ginter, F., & Pyysalo, S. (2019).
 Multilingual is not enough: BERT for Finnish.
 ArXiv, abs/1912.07076.

-Dataset used in the experiment
+Description of the dataset used in the experiment

 Toivanen, P., Nelimarkka, M., & Valaskivi, K. (2021).
 Remediation in the hybrid media environment: Understanding countermedia in context.
 New Media & Society. https://doi.org/10.1177/1461444821992701